big14way/flareshield/README.md

 ## 👥 Team

-Built with ❤️ for the Flare Hackathon 2024
+Built with ❤️ for the Flare Bangalore Hackathon 2025

 ---